 1. Propagation via Stem Cuttings

-Start the process by cutting a stem with a sterilized handheld snipper, leaving at least three nodes and about two leaves at the top.
+To propagate Hoya cuttings, start by snipping a stem with a sterilized snipper, leaving at least 3 nodes and 2 leaves atop.

 Water Propagation

-Then, keep the cutting in a warm location and change the water weekly to prevent rotting.
+- Then, keep the cutting in a warm location and change the water for 2-5 days to prevent rotting.

-Lastly, slowly fill the glass or cup with a spoonful of soil every two days, and the root develops in about four weeks.
+- Lastly, fill the glass or cup with a spoonful of soil every 2 days, and the root develops in about 4 weeks.

 Sphagnum Moss Propagation

-If you have sphagnum moss, you must moisten it, fill a pot and plant the cutting by dipping in the rooting hormone.
+- Fill a pot with sphagnum moss, and plant the cutting by dipping in the hormone powder.

-Cover the pot with plastic and check for about 30-45 days to see root development.
+- Cover the pot with plastic and check for 30-45 days to see root development.

-After the rooting, you can put the cuttings into the soil mix appropriate to the Hoya macrophylla.
+- After the rooting, you can put the cuttings into the soil mix.

 Perlite Propagation

-Lastly, cover the container with plastic or keep it inside a big zipper-lock bag to trap moisture and maintain humidity.
+- Cover the container with plastic or keep it inside a big zipper-lock bag to trap humidity.

 2. Propagation via Air Layering

-But make sure the pot is about 2 to 4 inches deep with enough drainage holes and mix into it.
+- But make sure the pot is about 2-4 inches deep with drainage holes and soil mix.

 3. Propagation via Seeds

-Propagating seeds is simple yet time-consuming in Hoya macrophylla as you need to save or buy the seeds.
+- Propagating Hoya seeds is simple yet time-consuming.
+You must save or buy the seeds.

-After collecting seeds, prepare a well-draining potting mix and fill a pot and place the seed over the soil.
+- After collecting seeds, fill a pot with a well-draining potting mix and plant the seed on the soil.

-Then, cover the seed lightly with the potting mix and water it lightly to keep the soil moist, not soggy.
+- Then, cover the seed lightly with the potting mix and water it lightly to keep the soil moist but not soggy.

 ---|---|